 Population of the Study:

 The site of the research was a government school in the state of Jharkhand situated in the city of Morabadi of Ranchi District.
 The school had a total strength of 350 children enrolled in classes one to ten of the school.
 Four focus group discussion including one group discussion that comprised of a group including the teacher representative and the parents was held.
 Open-ended interviews of 25 parents and authorities of the school was conducted.
 Among the interviews of the school authorities interviews included that of teachers, principal and teacher representative of the school management committee.
 The school management committee meets once in every month to discuss important issues related to the functioning of the school.
-However the meeting is called more than once if there is a need.
+However, the meeting is called more than once if there is a need.

 Table 1 -Details of the Interview and Focus Group Discussions